top of page

 Preparing to Search

-Before you even begin your search, taking some time for self-reflection and emotional preparation can make a world of difference.
-This journey can bring up a wide range of feelings, and that's perfectly normal.
-Consider connecting with a therapist or counsellor experienced in child welfare and family reunification.
-You don't have to do this alone!
-Connecting with support groups, both local and online, offers a warm and welcoming space to share experiences, gain practical advice, and receive empathetic support from others who truly understand.
-Learning about potential outcomes and gently managing your expectations is an important first step.
+Before beginning your search, taking time for self-reflection and emotional preparation can make a significant difference.
+This journey can bring up a wide range of emotions, and that is completely normal.
+Connecting with a therapist or counsellor experienced in child welfare and family reunification can provide valuable support.
+You do not have to go through this alone!

 2